Mfarzana/docker-learning/day3_Dockerfile/README.md

 ## Dockerfile
 Dockerfile has two parts instruction and arguments.
 Docker builds images automatically by reading the instructions from a Dockerfile.
+- **FROM java:8-jdk-alpine**— with this line we tell Docker that our image will be based on another image that is available on public repository (Docker Hub).
+This image was prepared by someone else and contains all necessary dependencies that we would need to run any Java application.

 ## Push docker image to Docker Hub Registry